Comfort women: Sterility, abortion and reproduction

 The Japanese Army and Navy went to great lengths to avoid venereal diseases with large numbers of condoms being handed out for free.
 Japanese soldiers were required to use these "Attack No. 1"-branded condoms during sex.
 For example, documents show that in July 1943 the Army handed out 1,000 condoms for soldiers in Negri Sembilan and another 10,000 for soldiers in Perak.
 However, the women had no ability to resist or object when Japanese soldiers refused to wear condoms.

-Comfort women were usually injected with salvarsan, which together with damage to the vagina caused by rape were the causes of unusually high rates of sterility among the comfort women.
+Comfort women were usually injected with Salvarsan (arsphenamine), which together with damage to the vagina caused by rape were the causes of unusually high rates of sterility among the comfort women.

 As the war went on and as the shortages caused by the sinking of almost the entire Japanese merchant marine by American submarines kicked in, medical care for the comfort women declined as dwindling medical supplies were reserved for the servicemen.
 As Japanese logistics broke down as the American submarines sank one Japanese ship after another, condoms had to be washed and reused, reducing their effectiveness.
 Comfort women themselves and local laborers were required to wash and recycle the used condoms.
 In the Philippines, comfort women were billed by Japanese doctors if they required medical treatment.
 In many cases, comfort women who were seriously ill were abandoned to die alone.

 The Survey of Korean Comfort Women Used by Japanese Soldiers said that 30% of the interviewed former Korean comfort women produced biological children and 20% adopted children after World War II.